redbadger/webpagetest-aws-terraform/README.md

 * [creates an IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) bound with an [appropriate policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) for the required operations.
 * adds the specified [instance configuration](https://github.com/redbadger/webpagetest-terraform-aws/blob/master/modules/ec2/userdata.template) as [user data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
 The `ec2_key`, `ec2_secret` and `api_key` values are automatically included, allowing the instance to autonomously start and stop test agents, as well as providing a secured REST endpoint.
+* Imports an existing SSH key pair and binds it against the created EC2 instance.

+If you want to see the setup in more detail, run `terraform get && terraform plan`.

 ## Usage